axoflow/axosyslog-core-docs/content/docs/chapter-quickstart/relaying-log-messages/example-how-relaying-works/_index.md

 ---
+title: How relaying log messages works
 ---
 <!-- DISCLAIMER: This file is based on the syslog-ng Open Source Edition documentation https://github.com/balabit/syslog-ng-ose-guides/commit/2f4a52ee61d1ea9ad27cb4f3168b95408fddfdf2 and is used under the terms of The syslog-ng Open Source Edition Documentation License.
 The file has been modified by Axoflow. -->
-# How relaying log messages works

 Depending on your exact needs about relaying log messages, there are many scenarios and {{% param "product.abbrev" %}} options that influence how the log message will look like on the logserver.
 Some of the most common cases are summarized in the following example: